tacoinfra/kiln/README.md

 **Disk:** The monitor uses PostgreSQL for *all* storage.
 The entire database typically uses about 1-2GB.

 **Memory:** Idle memory usage is typically under 1GB.
-When initializing history (usually right after start-up) memory can spike to about 3GB for a short time.
+When initializing history (usually right after start-up or adding your first node) memory can spike to about 3GB for a short time.

 **CPU:** Running with at least 2 cores is recommended.